Quick Links

 Statutory Framework for the Early Years Foundation Stage, Department for Education, 2012

 Early childhood is the foundation on which children build the rest of their lives.
-At Rathfern we understand the vital role that the Early Years Foundation Stage (EYFS) plays in laying the secure foundations for future learning and development.
+At Rathfern we understand the vital role that the Early Years Foundation Stage (EYFS) plays in laying secure foundations for future learning and development.

 It is every child’s right to grow up safe, healthy, enjoying and achieving, making a positive contribution and with economic well-being.
-At Rathfern the key aim of the EYFS is to help young children achieve these 5 Every Child Matters outcomes.
+At Rathfern the key aim of the EYFS is to help young children achieve these five Every Child Matters outcomes.

-At Rathfern we understand that the key to learning progress and achievement is developing pupils’ ownership of the learning process and their intrinsic motivation to drive their own learning.
+We understand that the key to learning progress and achievement is developing pupils’ ownership of the learning process and their intrinsic motivation to drive their own learning.

 Therefore, at Rathfern we aim to:

-• provide a broad, balanced, relevant, creative and inspiring curriculum that will set in place firm foundations for future learning and development;
+• provide a broad, balanced, relevant, creative and inspiring curriculum

-• enable choice and decision making, fostering agency, independence and self-confidence;
+• enable choice and decision-making, fostering agency, independence and self–confidence

 • A Unique Child